Odžaci: Hydrological features

 Hydrological features of this region were created both by the activity of the Danube River and human work throughout the past and present.
-The part of the river that runs through Odzaci municipality is 10 km long and is its most valuable natural resource.
+The part of the river that runs through Odžaci municipality is 10km long and is its most valuable natural resource.
 Between the mighty Danube and a lowland forest, in the place where the river is bridged on its way towards Erdut in the neighboring Croatia, there are dozens of vacation homes.
 There is a small harbor with a number of river boats that can be used for sightseeing this beautiful area.

 Further away from the Danube towards Bogojevo, a natural process of major flooding took place in the early twentieth century creating Strand Lake.
 Surrounded by tall poplars and sandy beaches, the lake is a local bathing resort and a picnic area.
 The formation of the lake is linked to the catastrophic flooding of 1926 when floodwater did not retreat.
 Smaller lakes surrounding Strand Lake do not have any affluents or offshoots that would provide clean water for swimming and recreational activities.
 Visitors have 2 ha of beach at their disposal.

-The length of the canal network Danube-Tisa-Danube within municipal boundaries is 43 km.
+The length of the canal network Danube-Tisa-Danube within municipal boundaries is 43km.
 The canals are connected to the Danube and navigable, being especially suitable for vessels with a capacity of 10-20 passengers.
 Small boats allow far easier and quicker maneuvering, docking at various locations, and even relatively easy transfer over short distances, or participation in various sports and recreational events.
 The water of the canal network is significantly purer compared to other parts of Backa.

-The wetland area called Bogojevacki Rit comprises a number of marshes, lakes and canals.
+The wetland area called Bogojevački Rit comprises a number of marshes, lakes and canals.
 One of the most beautiful is Holzer bog, surrounded by reeds, poplars and willows, a habitat of harmony and tranquility for its wealth of biodiversity.
 Bogojevački Rit is suitable for recreational activities, ecology and photography classes.

 Fauna

 Natural unit called Kamariste, which heavily relies on the Danube, provides a hunting ground of the same name.
 The habitat is favourable to deer and wild boar as well as many types of small game.
 The Hunting Lodge, famous for its distinctive architecture, is always at service to individuals interested in the natural resources of the area.
 Provala Lake, The Ziva Rivulet, Golic Islet and giant oak trees are just some of the natural features of Kamariste.

-Branched canal network of the Danube-Tisa-Danube Channel, approximately 40 km long, is an indispensable part of the hydrological system of Odzaci municipality.
-Calm water sailing and popular fishing (carp, pike, catfish, perch, carp, tench, etc.) reveal the true picture of natural resources of Odzaci municipality.
+Branched canal network of the Danube-Tisa-Danube Channel, approximately 40km long, is an indispensable part of the hydrological system of Odžaci municipality.
+Calm water sailing and popular fishing (carp, pike, catfish, perch, carp, tench, etc.) reveal the true picture of natural resources of Odžaci municipality.